 Non-Singing Voice: Most of the cast, possibly because this wasn't initially written as a musical, so whether a given performer could sing would not have been a concern at the time he/she was cast.
 In addition, some of the original actors can sing, but it's possible that the songs were added in so late that either the contracts were already set in stone or the actors were no longer available.

 Old Shame: According to Lauren Faust, all the animators (herself included) disliked working on this movie.

-What Could Have Been: The film was originally intended to be darker, edgier and generally a more serious adventure film before being retooled into a more family friendly Disney style film.
+What Could Have Been: The film was originally intended to be darker, edgier and generally a more serious adventure before being retooled into a more family-friendly Disney-style production.